GLOBAL MARKETS-World stocks break 500 barrier, oil camps at 2-1/2 yr high

 “You have acceleration in nominal growth, earnings are between 10-15 globally and whatever you look at is pretty much in double digits.”

-The only bears remained in the Gulf, as nervousness around the weekend purge of Royals and officials in Saudi Arabia sent its stock market down again and Kuwait’s bourse tumbling more than 4 percent.
+The only outlier remained the Gulf, as nervousness around the weekend purge of Royals and officials in Saudi Arabia sent its stock market down again and Kuwait’s tumbling more than 4 percent.

-Oil prices meanwhile held on to most of their gains, after posting the biggest rise in six weeks following the Saudi moves which had seen the crown prince tighten his grip on power and crank up tensions between the kingdom and Iran.
+Oil prices largely held on to their gains after posting the biggest rise in six weeks following the Saudi moves, which had seen the crown prince tighten his grip on power and crank up tensions between the kingdom and Iran.

-The dollar was also back on the move in the currency markets, amid signs of more change at the Federal Reserve and that Donald Trump’s Republican party is inching closer to a long-awaited tax cut programme.
+The dollar was also back on the move in the currency markets.

 It pushed the euro down to $1.1572 - the single currency’s lowest since mid-July - having also found some traction against the yen overnight.